Chapter 2 Basics of ggplot2 and Correlation Plot

 - Exercise Set

-to see why legends appear without directly writinglegends = TRUE
+legends = TRUEand see what happens.
+Type?sm_corr_themeto see why legends appear without directly writinglegends = TRUE.

 ggplot(data = mpg, mapping = aes(x = displ, y = hwy, color = class)) +